KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 So, first RF classifies each engine it supports by type.
 The types are:

 O = Orbital maneuvering system.
 Designed for tons and tons of restarts, and vacuum-only use.
 Pressure-Fed.
 High vac Isp, very poor SL isp, lowest TWR.
 Usually hypergolic.
 Real life examples: Apollo SPS, Shuttle OME.
-KSP examples: LV-1, LV-909, Poodle.
+KSP example: LV-1

 U = Upper stage.
 At most a couple restarts.
 Same Vac Isp as O, better SL Isp, better TWR.
 Real life example: the Titan's LR-91.
-KSP doesn't really have any of these, they'd be somewhere between the LV-909 and the LV-T45.
-Given the way it's shaped, I made the Skipper one, for example.
+KSP example: KR-2L Rhino.

 U+ = Upper stage optimized for vac use.
 Aka "O with a turbopump."
 Highest Vac Isp (higher than O).
 Lower TWR than U. That's what + means, higher vac, lower SL, lower TWR.
 Real life examples: the Centaur's RL-10.
-KSP doesn't have any examples, but KW's Apollo-SPS lookalike performs like one (though it is properly made type O by me, given what the real SPS was).
-Hydrolox is the fuel mode of choice.
+KSP examples: LV-909, Poodle.

 L = lower stage.
 No restarts.
 Lowest Vac Isp, highest SL Isp barring Aerospike, highest TWR.
-Real life examples: RD-170 and 180 on Zenit and Atlas V. KSP example: the Mainsail, obviously.
-(Although with its Isp unchanged, it's really an L+, so that's how I rate it.)
-Fuel is usually kerolox, though could be hypergolic or even hydrolox.
+Real life examples: RD-170 and 180 on Zenit and Atlas V. Fuel is usually kerolox, though could be hypergolic or even hydrolox.
+KSP example: the Mainsail, obviously.

 L+ = same changes as U+: higher IspV, lower IspSL, lower TWR.
 Designed for a single-stage-to-orbit stack (or at least an engine that's never staged away even if boosters are).
 Real life example: Space Shuttle SSME.
-KSP example: LV-T45.
 Note that in real life most rockets have large lower stages and small upper stages, so most real life lower stage engines are somewhere between L and L+, if not outright L+.
+KSP example: LV-T45, Skipper.

 A = Aerospike.
 Note that in real life nozzle losses are only 15% or so, and most of the efficiency loss at sea level is because there's air there, not because the nozzle is the wrong shape.
 For now they have the Isp of a U in vacuum, and 0.9x that at sea level.
 Real life examples: J-2T-250k (plug nozzle mod of the Saturn V J-2), the linear aerospike on the X-33.
 KSP Examples: obvious.